ppichugin/bookings-web-app/README.md

-# Bookings and reservations projects
+# Bookings and reservations

-This is the repository for booking & reservation project
+This is the repository for Bookings & reservation of rooms Web App

 - Built in Go version 1.19
 - Uses [chi router](https://github.com/go-chi/chi/v5)